Protect apps with Microsoft Defender for Cloud Apps Conditional Access App Control

 While session controls are built to work with any browser on any major platform on any operating system, we support Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).
 Access to mobile and desktop apps can also be blocked or allowed.

-- Cloud App Security uses Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
+- Defender for Cloud Apps uses Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
 Native client apps and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
-However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.
+However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Defender for Cloud Apps.

 - To apply session controls to portal.office.com, you must onboard Microsoft 365 admin center.
 For more information about onboarding apps, see Onboard and deploy Conditional Access App Control for any app.